isaacmirandacampos/observability-to-decision/README.md

 ## Motivation

-I used this project to show the product team and the engineering team how to use observability to make decisions.
+I used this project to show the product team how to use observability to make decisions and the engineering team how to implement metrics and create graphs.

 The tech talk has three parts:
  - How to create a infrastructure to collect data